wbchristerson/arcade-game/README.md

 ### Remaining Issues
 * The gems which appear in various levels are from image files which are rectangular, whereas the gems themselves have octagonal shapes.
 This makes the shapes appear incorrectly in the game.
 * I would have liked to have had the user's sprite do something more noticeable upon finishing a level, like rotating 360 degrees.
 I tried using the `.save()` and `.restore()` functions in conjunction with the `.rotate` function but was unable to make it work correctly.
+* Occasionally the board will be randomly set up so that there will be a gem or star visible but it will be impossible to obtain it because of rock obstructions and possibly also water (since upon reaching water, it cannot be left for the duration of the level).
+This kind of configuration ought to be avoided somehow.